clojurists-together/clojuriststogether.org/content/open-source.md

 ### Funding amounts

-We currently have three levels of fellowships:
+We currently have two levels of quarterly fellowships:

 * $1k/$2k fellowships for smaller/more experimental projects.
 These can last up to three months.
 * $9k fellowships for larger projects.
 The work for these fellowships can be done over 1-12 months, rather than needing to do them in a fixed 3-month period.

 ### Annual Funding
-* $1.5k/month for 12 months.
-Towards the end of the year, Clojurists Together issues a call for applications from developers.
+* The annual awards are typcally $1.5k/month ($18,000 year).
+Towards the end of the year, Clojurists Together issues a call for applications from developers seeking annual funding.
 We have seen that giving developers flexible, long-term funding gives them the space to do high-impact work.
 This might be continuing maintenance on existing projects, new feature development, or perhaps a brand-new project.
 The committee reviews the applications and issues a ballot to the members who then vote on final awardees based on Ranked Voting process.
-The number of awardees varies depending on funding available.
+The number of awardees and the amount of the award varies depending on funding available.

 ### Application Requirements